 Mount Garnet Amateur Turf Club Inc

-In the space of a three-hour drive you travel from Cairns and the pristine beaches of the Great Barrier Reef, through the lush tropical rainforests of the Atherton Tablelands and find yourself in the town of Mt Garnet, surrounded by the dry sclerophyll forests of the north Australian savannah.
-Mt Garnet is a tin-mining town on the brink of extinction, but each May it is transformed when approximately 3500 people descend on the town to attend its annual racing carnival.
+Three hours drive from Cairns and the pristine beaches of the Great Barrier Reef, and through the lush tropical rainforests of the Atherton Tablelands, you find yourself in the town of Mt Garnet.
+Surrounded by the dry sclerophyll forests of the north Australian savannah, Mt Garnet is a tin-mining town on the brink of extinction.
+However each May it is transformed when approximately 3500 people descend on the town to attend its annual racing carnival.

 The racing carnival is held in conjunction with the Mt Garnet Rodeo Association’s annual rodeo.
 These events are quintessentially Australian and focus on the old-fashioned values of country hospitality and mate-ship.
 The Mt Garnet Races & Rodeo tradition sees people travel from all over the country to attend.

 Over time the event has evolved, but it owes its roots to the troops who were stationed in the area during World War II.
 It is an action-packed event with two days of thoroughbred racing, one rodeo day, and nights filled with live music and campfires.

 Originally known as Newman Park, the grounds of the L.D.
 Lucey Memorial Park Reserve was donated to the Mt Garnet Amateur Turf Club by Mr Len D. Lucey in 1938; it was renamed in Mr Lucey’s honour after his death.
 Mr Lucey was a driving force behind getting the track up and running.

 The first races at the track were held on 24th June 1938.
 Originally the track used a flag start, this later became a retractable-tape start as technological advances were made; the track now utilises mobile starting stalls.